-There’s a daily boat trip that can take you snorkeling in the reefs surrounding the “Cayos de Villa Clara”.
-Departure is at 1:30 pm daily (back at 3:30 pm), the cost is 25 CUC per person.
+There’s a boat trip (Monday to Thursday) that can take you snorkeling in the reefs surrounding the “Cayos de Villa Clara”.
+Departure is at 1:30 pm daily (back around 3:30 pm), the cost is 31 CUC per person (2017).
 This tour includes the transfer (Hotel-Marina-Hotel), snorkeling gear, and non-alcoholic beverages.
-A minimum of 6 persons is required, and the maximum is 20 people.
+A minimum of 20 people is required, and the maximum is 75 people.
 The following excursions also include time for snorkeling in their program: Catamaran Crucero del Sol, Sea Tour, Boat Adventure and Caguanes Tour.

 The Cayos of Villas Clara (Cayo Santa Maria, Cayo Ensenachos and Cayo Las Brujas) are not the “ideal” area for snorkeling right from the beach because the nicest reefs are not close to shore.
 But there are still a few places where some coral heads are reachable from shore, they are: